 Assessments cannot tell you exactly what you should do, but they can offer a new perspective on career concerns that can be very helpful in the career planning and decision-making process.
 Below are a few examples of some of the assessments offered.

 Strong Interest Inventory measures your interests—not your abilities—and takes twenty to thirty minutes to complete online.
 You will receive your 14-page report from your career counselor during a follow-up appointment.
 (Available through remote appointments.)

 - Myers Briggs Type Indicator (MBTI) provides a useful measure of temperament by looking at four dimensions of personality preferences that all people use at different times.
 You will receive your 10-page report from your career counselor during a follow-up appointment.
 (Available through remote appointments.)

 - SkillScan is a card sort designed to help you determine what skills you possess which you can use in communicating your skill set to a potential employer.
 There is also an online version called SkillscanDRIVE which is available through remote appointments.

-- CliftonStrengths is an online personality assessment that measures the presence of talents in 34 themes that relate to the way we naturally think, feel, and behave as unique individuals.
+- CliftonStrengths is a personality assessment that measures the presence of talents in 34 themes that relate to the way we naturally think, feel, and behave as unique individuals.
 Upon completing the assessment, respondents receive a report displaying their top five (most dominant) themes.
 A follow-up appointment is scheduled with the counselor to interpret the results and discuss how to effectively utilize this information in your career exploration and planning.
-(Available through remote appointments.)
+(Available through in-person and remote appointments.)